Digressive/Remove-MS-Store-Apps/README.md

 ## Features and Requirements

-* The utility will remove specified apps for the current logged on user.
+* Remove specified apps for the current logged on user.
-* The utility will remove specified provisioned apps from the system.
+* Remove specified apps from the system for all users.
-* This utility can be used for imaging and OS deployment, as well as single user.
+* Can be used for imaging and OS deployment, as well as individual user.
+* Can be used on an offline Windows image.
-* The utility requires a text file with a list of the apps to remove.
+* Requires a text file with a list of the apps to remove.
-* This utility has been tested on Windows 11 and Windows 10.
+* Tested on Windows 10 and Windows 11.

 ## How to get a list of apps to remove